BestReviews is reader-supported and may earn an affiliate commission. Details

 If you’re concerned about germs, look for a model that’s rated by the National Sanitary Foundation (NSF).
-Certified gas dryers can remove 99.9 percent of the bacteria, germs, and other microorganisms that might be found in your laundry.
+Certified gas dryers can remove 99.9% of the bacteria, germs and other microorganisms that might be found in your laundry.

-Some gas dryers are equipped with extras to make drying your laundry even easier.
+Some gas dryers are equipped with extras such as the following to make drying your laundry even easier.

-Drying Rack: A drying rack keeps items like tennis shoes or delicate hats from getting banged around in the dryer.
+Drying rack: A rack keeps items like tennis shoes or delicate hats from getting banged around and possibly damaged in the dryer.

-A. Because a gas dryer must be connected to a dedicated gas line, you shouldn’t attempt to install it yourself.
+A. Because a gas dryer must be connected to a dedicated gas line, you shouldn’t attempt to install it yourself unless you’re a professional plumber.
 There is the potential for gas leaks, which can put your home and family at great risk.
-A gas dryer should always be installed by a professional, such as a licensed plumber or other qualified heating contractor.
+A gas dryer should always be installed by a licensed plumber or other qualified heating contractor.

-A. The average home dryer, whether gas or electric, should last up to 13 years.
-However, it’s important to use the dryer properly and follow the routine maintenance procedures laid out in your owner’s manual if you want to keep your dryer in proper working order.
+A. The average home dryer, whether gas or electric, should last around a decade.
+However, it’s important to use the dryer properly and follow the routine maintenance procedures laid out in the owner’s manual to keep the appliance in proper working order.

 Learn about the products you’re wondering if you should buy and get advice on using your latest purchases.